wfjm/w11/doc/INSTALL.md

     make -j 4

 Default is to compile with `-O2` and without `-g`.
-These options can be overwritten with the `CXXOPTFLAGS` enviromnent variable (or make opion).
+These options can be overwritten with the `CXXOPTFLAGS` environment variable (or make option).
 To build with `-O3` optimize use

     make -j 4 CXXOPTFLAGS=-O3